hirokoymj/gcp-study-note/PCA/ExamTopic/Topic1-1.md

 **Question 30**

+- CF 45%, EF 23%, CE 23%/ME
 - C. Cloud Deployment Manager is unfamiliar to the company's engineers
+- E. Cloud Deployment Manager can be used to permanently delete cloud resources
 - F. Cloud Deployment Manager only supports automation of Google Cloud resources
-- Explanation
-  C. Cloud Deployment Manager is unfamiliar to the company's engineers: This may lead to a learning curve and potential delays or mistakes in deployment, as the team becomes familiar with the new system.

-  F. Cloud Deployment Manager only supports automation of Google Cloud resources: If the company has a multi-cloud or hybrid cloud environment, the custom tool might need to be adapted or additional tools might be required for managing resources in other cloud environments or on-premises infrastructure.
+- (Palan 3 months, 3 weeks ago)Answer should be C and E. The major risk is always if the resources are permanently getting deleted and learning a new tool like Cloud Deployment Manager requires time and money.

 <hr />